MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/communication.md

 ## Communication Channels

-how often will we get in touch on each channel, and what we will discuss there:
+How often we will get in touch on each channel, and what we will discuss there:

 - **Issues**:
   - Updated whenever a new task or bug arises.